Bio of Philippe J.S. De Brouwer

 Wikipedia

-He is an active executive and has more than two decades experience in banking and asset management, fulfilled many C-level functions and is now a director at the service centre of HSBC in Europe where he oversees different activities related to risk management (such as model governance, model review, regulatory compliance).
-He specializes in teamwork, leadership, big data, analytics, risk management and investment advice.
+Philippe, an accomplished executive with three decades of experience in banking and asset management, currently serves as a director at HSBC’s European service centre.
+In this role, he oversees various risk management activities, including model governance, model review and infrastructure.
+His expertise lies in teamwork, leadership, big data, analytics, risk management, and investment advice.

 128 Words Standard Bio of Dr. Philippe De Brouwer

 Dr. Philippe J.S.
-De Brouwer is SVP and Lead Academic Partnerships at HSBC Kraków, honorary consul of Belgium in Krakow, guest lecturer at AGH University of Krakow, University of Warsaw and University of Economics Kraków.
-He is also member of the board of trustees of the International School of Kraków, member of the Advisory Council of the Economic University of Kraków, and member of the University Council of AGH University of Krakow.
+De Brouwer is SVP and Lead of Academic Partnerships at HSBC Kraków, honorary consul of Belgium in Krakow, guest lecturer at AGH University of Science and Technology, University of Warsaw and University of Economics Kraków.
+He is also member of the board of trustees of the International School of Kraków, member of the Advisory Council of the Economic University of Kraków, and member of the University Council of AGH UST.
 His academic research is mainly in investment management, behavioural psychology, and data science.

 In all his activities he aims to build bridges between the communities that he serves.
 He contributes by connecting the academic world with the industry and diplomacy.
 His newest book appeared in 2020 and is titled "The big R-book: from data science to learning machines and big data".